vitelabs/vite-wiki/docs/tutorial/sbp.md

 # SBP (Snapshot Block Producer)

 ::: tip
-This article essentially describes the rules related to SBPs, not the technical documents in detail, detailed technical documents might be found in the yellow book.
+Please note this document is not a technical document, but mainly describes SBP and SBP-related topics.
+Technical details will be introduced in the yellow paper.

 The Definitions of Terms:
 * **SBP**: Snapshot Block Producer
-* **Stake**: Parts of VITE tokens are locked up, cannot be transferred and used.
+* **Stake**： A part of ${\it vite}$ in the account is frozen and cannot be traded or used.
-* **A round**: The VITE system will recalculate the polls periodically, each round will be 75s and theoretically generate 75 blocks.
+* **A round**: Vite system recalculates votes after each round(75 seconds).
+Ideally, 75 blocks are produced in a round.
-* **A circle**: Refers to 1152 rounds, approximately one day.
+* **A cycle**: Refers to 1152 rounds, approximately one day.
-* **The registration address of SBP**: Refers to the transaction initiator when registering SBP, in other words, staking initiator.
+* **SBP staker address**: Refers to the SBP registration transaction initiator, aka staker.
-* **The running address of SBP**: Refers to the address configured on server when running SBP.
+* **SBP address**: Refers to the address configured on the SBP server.
 :::

-Vite introduces Snapshot Chain technology and DPoS consensus algorithm and is consistent with the DPoS algorithm of BTS in core logic.
-Based on current technology, Vite has made a bit more improvement.
+Vite invents Snapshot Chain technology and adopts DPoS consensus algorithm which is consistent with the DPoS algorithm of BTS in essence.
+However, compared with original DPoS, Vite has made some improvements.

 **The relevant modifications are as follows (For detailed rules, please read the article below)**: